TheLucasSchwarz/portfolio/README.md

 <img src="./img/p5_img3.svg" alt="drawing" width="800"/>
 I investigated the impact of diverse tax policies on wealth inequality by analyzing macro-country data sourced from various reputable outlets.
 Employing a multiple linear fixed-effects panel model, I scrutinized data spanning over 25 OECD countries and approximately 25 years.
 This approach allowed for a comprehensive understanding of the intricate relationship between tax policies and wealth distribution dynamics.

-## 06 - Economic causes of populist voting behavior (2022 and 2023)
+## 06 - Economic Causes of Populist Voting Behavior (2022 and 2023)
 In two projects I investigated left-wing and right-wing populist voting behavior in Europe, exploring the role of globalization, welfare states, and individual circumstances through multiple linear and multinomial regression models.